top of page

 december 1-4, 2016

-By this time of the show, the move was only days away
+By this time, the move was only days away

 We were VERY excited